MicrosoftDocs/customer-insights/ci-docs/journeys/overriding-fls-attributes.md

 Before you request to override FLS, complete these steps:

 1. Identify all application/system users who should have access to FLS protected attributes and add them to the respective FLS profiles.
-You can find the details of security roles, refer to [Manage user accounts, user licenses, and security roles](admin-users-licenses-roles.md#form-and-field-level-security).
+You can find the details of security roles, refer to [manage user accounts, user licenses, and security roles](admin-users-licenses-roles.md#form-and-field-level-security).

 1. Ensure that journey publishing is allowed only for FLS-enabled users.
 This is to prevent accidental exposure of sensitive information by unauthorized users.